 Allahabad stampede: Govts to probe tragedy, Azam resigns as Kumbh chief

-Prime Minister Manmohan Singh had condoled the loss of lives in the tragedy and instructed Railway ministry to provide all possible assistance.
-Singh also directed Central government departments to extend all possible help to Uttar Pradesh government in relief operations.
+Prime Minister Manmohan Singh has instructed the Railway ministry to provide all possible assistance to the Uttar Pradesh government in the matter.

 Meanwhile, Railway Minister P K Bansal on Monday announced an ex-gratia of Rs 1 lakh to be given to the next of kin of those killed in the stampede.
 Bansal also rushed to Allahabad with Railway Board Chairman for an on-the-spot assessment of the situation.

 Many injured are being treated at railway hospitals and the SRN Hospital here, he said.
 The victims include 26 women, 9 men and a child, official sources said, adding bodies of 20 of the deceased have been identified.